 “But it’s a matter of understanding what is normal on your network, what is authorized on your network with pretty fine granularity … and comparing the observed, in real time, to what has been authorized and what is normal.”
 Smithberger says that one of the obvious examples includes the capability to spot anomalies as when a credentialed user accesses the network at a strange time and from an unusual geographic location

 The agency faces a challenge in balancing the need for maximum security while addressing the privacy concerns of individual users, NSA Director Adm.
-Mike Rogers said last month, during a keynote address at the 2016 Billington Cybersecurity Summit
+Mike Rogers said, during a keynote address at the 2016 Billington Cybersecurity Summit

 DOD using behavioral analytics to thwart insider threats